makgyver/rectorch/README.md

 ## Requirements

-If you install **rectorch** by cloning this repository make sure to install all requirements.
+If you install **rectorch** by cloning this repository make sure to install all the requirements.
 ```
 pip3 install -r requirements.txt
 ```